biocatiit/website/content/pages/users_howto_sec_mals_saxs_collect.rst

 .. image:: {static}/images/how_tos/control_start.png
     :class: img-rounded

-At this point you should also start online processing of the SAXS data.
+At this point you should also start on-line processing of the SAXS data.

 Monitor the progress of the elution and the SAXS data to ensure nothing unexpected occurs during your run.